zbruhnke/bloggy/README.md

 you will find the folders you are used to for creating jekyll blog posts inside of the config/jekyll directory.
 There you can add add the same commands you are used to provided at the <a href="https://github.com/mojombo/jekyll/wiki/Configuration">Jekyll configuration page</a>, so now just configure to your liking. (edit the default.html inside of _layouts for your main page and the post.html and page.html files for the corresponding results).

 Your posts will be served from the public/blog directory inside of your rails application.
-After you write a new blog post simply run the
+After you write a new blog post simply cd into the config/jekyll directory and then run

-    $ rails g jekyll:blog blog
+    $ jekyll

-command again and the new static files will be generated and ready to be re-deployed and served as static assets by your server!
+The new static files will be generated and ready to be re-deployed and served as static assets by your server!

+**I know this is not ideal and will probably make a rake task etc. for this in a later version but this is an early push and should take care of most of the dirty work**

+**Make sure to note that if you run the generator more than once it will attempt to overwrite any changes you have made in the config/jekyll directory.
+Do not run the generator again**

 Some changes are sure to come as I explore and use this on my own, but for now I feel it is a good start and a step in the right direction for quickly and easily adding a blog to your application while keeping costs low.
 If you have questions or would just like to get in touch you can do so by <a href="http://zachbruhnke.com/contact">contacting me here</a>.
 Thanks for trying out Bloggy and please feel free to fork and contribute!